 How readily can your own staff accommodate new situations, new members, new business practices?
 Who is it that you really should or should not promote?

-When considering an employee for a promotion, be sure that person is not only productive but also ready to take on the responsibilities that would be inherent to his or her new role.
+When considering an employee for a promotion, be sure that person is productive and ready to take on the responsibilities that would be inherent to his or her new role.
 Some people are very good at what they do, but they want predictability and have no real desire to move up the corporate ladder.
 They set modest goals for themselves and like working with very little pressure.

 You may come to the disturbing realization that the same person who performed so well previously is now completely ineffective.
-It’s important to know not only your subordinates’ abilities, but also their career goals.
-Don’t make the mistake of imposing lofty career objectives on someone who simply does not have them.
-You need to fill positions of authority with people who are enterprising, ambitious, assertive and self-confident.
+It’s important to know not only your subordinates’ abilities but also their career goals.
+Don’t make the mistake of imposing lofty career objectives on someone who does not have them.
+You need to fill positions of authority with enterprising, ambitious, assertive, and self-confident.

 Before offering a promotion to an employee, ask yourself these questions:

 1. Does your candidate for the job really want to move up?